Last updated: January 2026 · Sources: sss.gov.ph · RA 11199

 What is SSS?

 The Social Security System (SSS) is the Philippine government’s mandatory social insurance program for private sector workers.
 It was created under Republic Act No. 1161 and significantly expanded by the Social Security Act of 2018 (RA 11199).
-Every Filipino worker in the private sector is required by law to be covered — including regular employees, self-employed workers, OFWs, kasambahay, and non-working spouses of members.
+Coverage is compulsory for private sector employees, self-employed workers, kasambahay, and OFWs.
+Non-working spouses of members may join under voluntary coverage.

 SSS is not a tax.
 The money you contribute every month goes into a pooled fund that pays you back in the form of real cash benefits — a monthly pension when you retire, financial support when you get sick, maternity benefits when you give birth, disability benefits if you become unable to work, death and funeral benefits for your family, and access to salary loans when you need short-term cash.
 The more consistently you contribute, and the higher your Monthly Salary Credit, the larger your future benefits.